 March 3, 2015 - Jury selection is completed.

 begin in Tsarnaev's case.
 Testimony lasts 15 days.
-The U.S. calls 92 witnesses; the defense calls four.
+Over the course of the trial, prosecutors call 92 witnesses; the defense calls four.

 April 8, 2015 - After deliberating 11 and a half hours, the jury returns a guilty verdict on all 30 charges.

 Dias Kadyrbayev, a friend of Dzhokhar Tsarnaev who pleaded guilty in August 2014, is sentenced to 72 months in prison for obstructing justice.